 - Meet one-on-one with team members regularly and as necessary to ensure they are feeling comfortable and supported in their respective roles

-- Reviewing staff performance on a daily and weekly basis and work with Senior City Coordinator to make a plan to help key staff for the upcoming week each week
+- Reviewing staff performance on a daily and weekly basis and making a plan to help key staff for the upcoming week each week

 - Holding team meetings each week to provide campaign updates, highlight the performance of the best staff, set an urgent tone, and build morale